chris-greening/double-pendula/README.md

 >  "It simply deals with unpredictability in complex systems.
 The shorthand is the Butterfly Effect.
 A butterfly can flap its wings in Peking and in Central Park you get rain instead of sunshine." - Dr. Ian Malcolm, Jurassic Park

+Pictured below:
+300 double pendulums with nearly identical (but not quite) start conditions

 <img src="300.gif">

 # Blog post